avengerandy/Text2Focus/README.md

 This method helps maintain a manageable number of solutions to evaluate, preventing performance bottlenecks and optimizing the decision-making process by handling multiple Pareto fronts.

+* `GeneWindowGenerator`

-* `GeneWindowGenerator` is a window generator that uses genetic algorithms to generate solutions.
+This class is a window generator that uses genetic algorithms to generate solutions.

 ```mermaid
 classDiagram